Prosecutors charge three over Telekom Austria payments

-VIENNA (Reuters) - Vienna prosecutors charged three people on Monday with helping to divert nearly 1 million euros ($1.3 million) from Telekom Austria (TELA.VI) to a right-wing political party.
+VIENNA, Jan 21 (Reuters) - Vienna prosecutors charged three people on Monday with helping to divert nearly 1 million euros ($1.3 million) from Telekom Austria to a right-wing political party.

 The indictments are part of a sweeping probe into suspected corruption at the former monopoly, still partly state-owned.